pankajr141/experiments/Reasoning/optimization/metaheuristic algorithms/README.md

 Combines genetic algorithms and particle swarm optimization.
 * <b>ACO-PSO Hybrid </b> \
 Combines ant colony optimization and particle swarm optimization.

-# Others
-* <b>Tabu Search (TS) </b> \
-Inspired by the concept of memory in human decision-making, TS starts by randomly generating an initial solution, then searches the neighbourhood of the solution by applying operators like swapping or reversing.